WaveEngine/EvergineDocs/manual/basics/application/container.md

             this.myService.DoRequest();
         }

-        protected override bool OnDettached()
+        protected override bool OnDetached()
         {
-            // Release the reference when a component is being dettached... this.myService = null;
+            // Release the reference when a component is being detached... this.myService = null;
         }
     }